-Since its inception in November 2009 Kusamala has grown from a demonstration plot established during the 9th International Permaculture Conference to a local non-governmental organization operating with 32 staff in three districts and leading trainings and consultancies nationwide.
-This transformation occurred over the course of 6 years through the support of organizations like Nature’s Gift Limited and with partnerships with the James Hutton Institute and the Ørskov Foundation supported through the Scottish Government, Welthungerhilfe through the German Government, and the William Jackson Food Group.
+Since its inception in November 2009 Kusamala has grown from a demonstration plot established during the 9th International Permaculture Conference to a local non-governmental organization operating with 21 staff in three districts and leading trainings and consultancies nationwide.
+This transformation occurred over the course of 6 years through the support of organizations like Nature’s Gift Limited and with partnerships with the James Hutton Institute supported through the Scottish Government, Welthungerhilfe through the German Government, and the William Jackson Food Group.

 We employ agroecology systems such as permaculture design to maximize land productivity, reduce the need for expensive inputs, and increase agricultural diversity to improve nutrition, food security, and livelihoods.
 In a country where 80% of the population are subsistence farmers, Kusamala demonstrates how locally available resources can meet human needs while improving quality of life for people and the environment.